Definition of iron deficiency

 Etiology of iron deficiency

-When the body's iron stores are severely depleted, iron deficiency anemia, also called iron-deficiency anemia, occurs.
+When the body's iron stores are severely depleted, anemia due to iron deficiency, also called iron-deficiency anemia, occurs.
 Symptoms of anemia may include fatigue, weakness, paleness, difficulty concentrating and learning.
 Severe anemia can also cause an increased heart rate, dizziness, difficulty breathing, and absence of menstruation.

-The diagnosis of iron deficiency is generally made based on the symptoms present and the results of blood tests.
-During the diagnosis, it is also important to differentiate anemia caused by iron deficiency from other types of anemia.
+The diagnosis of iron deficiency is generally made based on the symptoms present and blood test results.
+At diagnosis, it is also important to differentiate anemia due to iron deficiency from other types of anemia.
 Anemia due to iron deficiency is characterized by abnormally small and pale red blood cells.

 When iron deficiency is caused by bleeding, treatment involves controlling the bleeding.
-Treatment may also include taking medication, dietary supplements and rarely intravenous iron administration.
+Treatment may also include taking medications, dietary supplements, and rarely intravenous iron administration.
 When iron deficiency is due to inadequate dietary intake, taking an iron supplement and making nutritional changes can help treat it.

 The nutritional approach generally includes increasing the consumption of iron-rich foods.
 A healthcare professional may also prescribe an iron supplement.